 The Cutting Edge

-As you can see by the picture above, this hatch not without blemish.
+As you can see by the picture above, this hatch is not without blemishes.
 For $25 though, you can’t expect something flawless.
-I took this picture before sharpening with a file.
+I took this picture before sharpening it with a file.
 To be completely honest, I didn’t spend a whole lot of time sharpening either.

 As for me?
 Well, I didn’t worry about it too much.
 I spent 10 – 15 minutes working on the edge with a file.
 I suppose if you’re that worried about it, you can use a Lansky Puck once you’ve finished the bulk of the work with a nice bastard file.